-As of September 30, 2021, Aurora had four subservicing agreements in place, one of which is with Freedom Mortgage.
-Following the sale of the Ginnie Mae MSRs to Freedom Mortgage in June 2020, Freedom Mortgage continues to subservice certain loans that had been purchased from Ginnie Mae pools due to delinquency or default.
-Once these loans and any related advance claims are rehabilitated or liquidated, the subservicing agreement with Freedom Mortgage will be terminated.
-It is not clear when that will occur.
-One of the other subservicing agreements is with RoundPoint Mortgage Servicing Corporation ("RoundPoint").
+As of March 31, 2021, Aurora had four subservicing agreements in place, one of which is with Freedom Mortgage.
+Following the sale of the Ginnie Mae MSRs to Freedom Mortgage in June 2020, Freedom Mortgage continued to subservice certain loans that had been purchased from Ginnie Mae pools due to delinquency or default.
+Freedom Mortgage ceased subservicing these loans during 2021 because these loans and any related advance claims had been rehabilitated or liquidated.
+One of the other subservicing agreements is with RoundPoint.
 Freedom Mortgage acquired RoundPoint and it became a wholly-owned subsidiary of Freedom Mortgage in August 2020.
 The agreements have varying initial terms (three years, for Freedom Mortgage, and two years for the other three sub-servicers) and are subject to automatic renewal for additional terms equal to the applicable initial term unless either party chooses not to renew.
 Each agreement may be terminated without cause by either party by giving notice as specified in the agreement.
 If an agreement is not renewed by the Company or terminated by the Company without cause, de-boarding fees will be due to the subservicer.
 Under each agreement, the subservicer agrees to service the applicable mortgage loans in accordance with applicable law and the requirements of the applicable Agency and the Company pays customary fees to the applicable subservicer for specified services.